Ireland

 burning house, drowning, wild attacking animals, etc. I'm sorry you cannot

-see the many pit bulls registered as therapy dogs and bringing so much
+see the many pit bulls registered as therapy dogs and bringing so much joy to

 another misunderstood, neglected demographic in our society, the senior